sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 In case PKIoverheid certificates are used, the certificate and entire certificate chain up until the root certificate MUST be included as either an `x5c` or as `x5u` parameter, according to [[RFC7517]] Sections 4.6 and 4.7.
 Parties SHOULD support the inclusion of the certificate chain as `x5c` parameter, for maximum interoperability.
 Parties MAY agree to use `x5u`, for instance for communication within specific environments.

-The OpenID Provider SHOULD utilize the approaches described in Sections 10.1.1 (signing keys) and 10.2.1 (encryption keys) to facilitate rotation of public keys.
+The OpenID Provider SHOULD utilize the approaches described in [[OpenID.Core]], Sections 10.1.1 (signing keys) and 10.2.1 (encryption keys), to facilitate rotation of public keys.

 Please refer to [Algorithms](#algorithms) for more information on eligible cryptographic methods and keys that can be used by OpenID Providers.